desech/studio-react/README.md

 - When we replace attribute value strings with JSX code we will remove the extra quotes.
 If you have some random text inside an html element like `attribute="{curly}"`, after the replace, it will become `attribute={curly}`, without the quotes.
   - If you want the quotes, then use this text inside Desech Studio `attribute={'"'}{curly}{'"'}`
 - `className` properties are ignored
+- You can not unrender the root element of a component because the inserted if condition will trigger a JSX parsing error

 ### React attributes/properties